paylike/plugin-woocommerce/README.md

 ### Updating settings

-Under the woocommerce paylike settings, you can:
+Under the WooCommerce Paylike settings, you can:
  * Update the payment method text in the payment gateways list
  * Update the payment method description in the payment gateways list
  * Update the title that shows up in the payment popup
  * Add test/live keys
  * Set payment mode (test/live)
  * Change the capture type (Instant/Manual by changing the order status)